 PointsBet Sportsbook Sign-Up Bonus Pros

-It is exceedingly rare for a sportsbook to give a two-part welcome package to new customers, but that’s exactly what the PointsBet bonus entails.
+It is exceedingly rare for a sportsbook to give a five-part welcome package to new customers, but that’s exactly what the PointsBet bonus entails.

 4. Bettors pay less juice